jithindayal95/jithindayal95/README.md

 - 👋 Hi, I’m @jithindayal95
-- 👀 I’m interested in data analuysis
+- 👀 I’m interested in data analysis
 - 🌱 I’m currently learning to be a certified data scientist
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...jithindyal@live.com